Pumpkins And Flowers: The Perfect Pair

 A. There are many resources available online and in libraries that can provide more information about companion flowers for pumpkins.
 Some good resources include:

-• The Vegetable Garden Companion Planting Guide: This book by Louise Riotte provides detailed information about companion planting for a variety of vegetables, including pumpkins.
-Image of The Vegetable Garden Companion Planting Guide book
+- The Vegetable Garden Companion Planting Guide: This book by Louise Riotte provides detailed information about companion planting for a variety of vegetables, including pumpkins.

-• The Gardener's Companion: This website by the University of Minnesota Extension provides information about companion planting for a variety of vegetables, including pumpkins.
-Image of The Gardener's Companion website
+- The Gardener's Companion: This website by the University of Minnesota Extension provides information about companion planting for a variety of vegetables, including pumpkins.

-• The Old Farmer's Almanac: This website provides information about companion planting for a variety of vegetables, including pumpkins.
-Image of The Old Farmer's Almanac website
+- The Old Farmer's Almanac: This website provides information about companion planting for a variety of vegetables, including pumpkins.

 Image of pumpkin companion flowers